 This wide-ranging program provides you with a theoretical, analytical and practical understanding of the policy and practice of ethics in a national and global context.

 Who’s it for?

 Enter an academic arena in which to debate and explore pressing issues, including corporate collapse, globalisation, corruption, political change, new technologies and environmental disaster.
 Delivered for those who want to refine and understand the ethics of our world, the Master of Arts (Professional and Applied Ethics) investigates practical and ethically sustainable solutions to world issues through a balanced understanding of the ethical and empirical aspects of the situation.
 You can follow your personal interests through the minor thesis component in targeted areas, including criminal justice, business, politics and healthcare.
-This thesis can act as a pathway to a PhD.
+This thesis can act as a pathway towards a Dr of Philosophy (Arts).

 Where will it take me?

 A Master of Arts (Professional and Applied Ethics) prepare you with the ability to work in professional fields including:

 - Global communications

 Graduates have also gone on to work in global organisations including: